About this statement

 Modern slavery is an emerging global issue that businesses need to be alert to and prepared to address.
 Bachem expects that employees and suppliers will reject modern slavery.

-This statement is made pursuant to section 54, Part 6 of the Modern Slavery Act 2015, with respect to the financial year ending December 31, 2020, and sets out the steps that Bachem has taken to help ensuring that modern slavery and human trafficking does not occur in our business operations or within our supply chain.
+This statement is made according to section 54, Part 6 of the Modern Slavery Act 2015, for the financial year ending December 31, 2022, and sets out the steps that Bachem has taken to help ensure that modern slavery and human trafficking do not occur in our business operations or within our supply chain.

-This statement has been approved by Bachem Holding AG board of directors and will be reviewed and updated annually.
+This statement has been approved by Bachem Holding AG’s board of directors and will be reviewed and updated annually.

 Bachem is a leading, innovation-driven company specializing in the development and manufacture of peptides and oligonucleotides.
-With 50 years of experience and expertise Bachem provides products for research, clinical development and commercial application to pharmaceutical and biotechnology companies worldwide and offers a comprehensive range of services.
-Bachem operates internationally with headquarters in Switzerland and locations in Europe, the US and Asia.
+With 50 years of experience and expertise, Bachem provides products for research, clinical development, and commercial application to pharmaceutical and biotechnology companies worldwide and offers a comprehensive range of services.
+Bachem operates internationally with its headquarters in Switzerland and locations in the US, and Asia.
 The company is listed on the SIX Swiss Exchange.

-As with any company or organization, a set of values defines the way we work and the way we act as a constant quality in an ever-changing world.
+As with any company or organization, a set of values defines the way we work and the way we act to uphold a constant quality and commitment in an ever-changing world.
 Whatever the situation or task involved, these beliefs and values make up the ethical character of a company and help characterize its standards and its position in both society and the world of business around it.